Religion Unplugged

 In the center of the village was a small pavilion.
 I noticed some Christian posters and a guitar stand set before some little benches.
 It was a worship venue.
 Just 400 yards from the frontline, this town had turned a little building into a church.
 I read the nearest poster: “You will not need to fight in this battle.
 Stand firm, hold your position, and see the salvation of the Lord on your behalf, O Judah.
 Do not be afraid and do not be dismayed.
 Tomorrow go out against them, and the Lord will be with you” 2 Chronicles 20:17.

 We left for the bunker, crossing a river over a small footbridge.
 As we rounded a corner, we were greeted by a large cross that had been constructed on the path that led up to the bunker.
 The cross was imposing.
-It stood about seven feet tall.
+It stood about 7 feet tall.
 It wasn’t rugged or worn.
 In fact, it was carefully draped in clean sheer white fabric as though it was attended to every day.
 This wasn’t just Kuki-Zo territory — this was God's land.
 His front line.

 This impression deepened as I reached the bunker.
 On its doorpost was a Bible verse: “Unless the Lord builds the house, those who build it labor in vain.
 Unless the Lord watches over the city, the watchman stays awake in vain.”